 Kurt von Emster, CFA has been a member of our Board of Directors since April 2009.
 Mr. von Emster is a Managing Partner at Abingworth, a leading life sciences investment firm, where he invests globally in private and public companies.
 Prior to Abingworth, he co-founded venBio and was most recently a Partner from 2009 through 2014.
 From 2001 - 2009, Mr. von Emster was a General Partner at MPM Capital where he launched the MPM BioEquities Fund, a cross over public and private biotechnology hedge fund.
 From 1989 until 2001, Mr. von Emster was a Vice President at Franklin Templeton where he founded and managed the Franklin Biotechnology Discovery Fund and several other leading health care funds.
 He has been an institutional biotechnology and health care analyst and portfolio manager for over 25 years.
 He is also a member of the board of directors of CRISPR Therapeutics, SutroVax and Kesios.
 Mr. von Emster is located in California.

 Robert J. Weiland has been a member of our Board since April 2016.
-Mr. Weiland has served as Chief Commercial Officer of Pacira Pharmaceuticals, Inc. since April 2016.
+Mr. Weiland served as Senior Vice President, Strategic Alliances of Pacira Pharmaceuticals, Inc. from December 2017 to January 2019 and previously, he served as Chief Commercial Officer from April 2016 to December 2017.
 Mr. Weiland served in a variety of executive roles for Baxter International Inc., or Baxter, from 2009 to 2016, and was most recently Vice President, Strategy, where he led Baxter’s worldwide commercial strategy, including implementing Baxter’s continuous improvement platform.
-Prior to joining Baxter, from December 2005 to May 2008 Mr. Weiland was Vice President of Operations and Strategic Analytics for Takeda Pharmaceuticals U.S.A., Inc. From 2004 until 2006, Mr. Weiland headed the clinical, commercial and operational activities for the surgery business unit of The Medicines Company as its Vice-President and General Manager.
+Prior to joining Baxter, from December 2005 to May 2008 Mr. Weiland was Vice President of Operations and Strategic Analytics for Takeda Pharmaceuticals U.S.A., Inc. From 2004 until 2006, Mr. Weiland headed the clinical, commercial and operational activities for the surgery business unit of The Medicines Company as its Vice President and General Manager.
 Prior to The Medicines Company, Mr. Weiland served for more than 14 years in a variety of senior domestic and international positions at Abbott Laboratories, including Marketing, General Management and Business Development.
 Mr. Weiland earned a B.S. from DeSales University, Center Valley, Pennsylvania and a M.B.A. in Finance and Marketing from The Wharton School at the University of Pennsylvania.